 The Alpine Convention area has a remarkable share of different types of protected areas.
-However, considering the high abundance of rare, threatened and endemic species and specific Alpine habitats - efforts are necessary to maintain and develop this natural heritage and to stop a further loss of habitats and species.
+However, considering the abundance of rare, threatened and endemic species and specific Alpine habitats, efforts are necessary to maintain and develop this natural heritage and to stop a further loss of habitats and species.

-It should be recognised and communicated that biodiversity generates economic benefits.
-These benefits originate directly in goods (such as plant based pharmaceuticals) or services (such as wildlife experience) or in costs which are avoided through biodiversity (such as erosion prevention through native trees and grassland species).
-This happens indirectly while biodiversity contributes to the provision of ecosystem services supporting human well-being.
+It should be recognised and communicated that biodiversity generates economic benefits such as goods (like plant based pharmaceuticals) or services (such as wildlife experience) or costs avoided through biodiversity (such as erosion prevention through native trees and grassland species).
+Biodiversity creates benefits also indirectly by contributing to the provision of ecosystem services supporting human well-being.